PX4/PX4-user_guide/en/config/actuators.md

 For VTOL tiltrotor vehicles, it will also include the number and properties of [tilt servos](#motor-tilt-servo-geometry)

 :::note
-The UI is customised for the selected airframe.
-Only the motors and/or control surface options that are configurable for the airframe type are displayed.
+The UI shows the configured motor positions, customized to your vehicle (Currently only for Multicopter)
 :::

 ### Motor Geometry